ScuderiRosario/CryptoMundo/README.md

   - **Apache Kafka** ---> to pass data from one party to another
   - **ELK Stack** ---> to create the dashboard

+### Start and TO THE MOON!

+Use `Docker-compose up` command  in the shell and have fun!